genesiscommunitysuccess/docs/how-to-contribute-Internal.md

 ### 4. Build, run and check

-Once your changes are done, it is extremely important to build your local website to see if your changed did not introduce any errors.
+Once your changes are done, it is extremely important to build your local website to see if your changes did not introduce any errors.

 <img src="./img_src/build_website.PNG" width="500px" style="margin: 20px">